 I started verification first with the pulser and sequencer and immediately ran into a problem.
 The sequencer would operate correctly in the 3 stage mode but not 4 or 5.
 Sometimes 4 stages would operate correctly and other times it would also operate as 3.
 Set to 5 stages it would sometimes operate as 3 and sometimes it would skip stage 4 or stage 4 and 5 would come on simultaneously.
 I found postings of others with similar problems with a variety of fixes suggested.
 I found that putting scope probes on various parts would correct the issue.
 On the Buchla schematics there are 1M resistors in series with the D inputs to the four CD4013 flip-flops.
 Their purpose is to slow down the D inputs and I suspect modern CD4013s are faster.
 I suspected a race condition but couldn't find it since putting my scope probe on a number of pins would correct it.
 Adding a bit of capacitance on various pins would correct it so I decided to add a 51 pF capacitor on the clock from IC1 pin 4 to +15V.
 Adding the capacitor to Q (quiet ground) also worked but there is only N (noisy ground) on this card which didn't work.
 I didn't debug it any further since I am building this module for a customer.

 On subsequent repair jobs, I have had two 208s that would sequence 2, 4, or 5 steps.
 They would not operate correctly at 3.
 If you look at the original Buchla schematics IC8 is used to enable or disable stages 3, 4, or 5 as selected by the logic of IC1.
 IC1 pins 9 and 10 are logic outputs and should be 01, 10, 11 for the three selections.
 D1 and D2 OR the two bits for stage three.
 For some reason, the selection logic is 00, 10, 11 instead.
 Since these were repairs with an hourly charge rate I did not investigate to root cause.
 Stage 3 should always operate but it appears this logic was designed for 2, 3, 4, or 5 stages but only 3, 4, and 5 are used.
 I simply corrected the issue by lifting IC8 pin 9 and connecting it high so stage 3 is always enabled.
-You could also omit D1, D2 and R12 and tie pin 9 to +15V on the PCB.
-Note that although the front panel switch does not enable a 2 step sequence, I do not know if the program card can be set for this.
+Note that although the front panel switch does not enable a 2 step sequence the program card can be set for this.
 This modification eliminates that possibility.

 I could not tune the Complex Oscillator.
 A 1.2V increase in keyboard CV would only increase the pitch by 1.6X, way short of an octave.
 I decreased Card 7 R14 from 120K to 75K to tune it to 1.2V/Oct.
 The frequency range was 17 Hz to 2.5 KHz which is 6 octaves but a fairly low frequency.
 I changed Card 8 C1 and Card 9 C3 from 15 nF to 5.6 nF which shifted the range to 50 Hz to 6 KHz.
 I personally would like a little more low frequency so would recommend a 7.5 nF Mouser 667-ECW-H8752HV capacitor for a range of 35 Hz to 5 KHz, or C1 to E8, where C4=middle C. The owner was happy with the 17 Hz to 2 KHz range since it matches the slider legend so I left the original capacitors installed.